arangodb/docs/3.11/aql/operations-replace.md

 ```

 Following is an example using a variable named `previous` to return the original
 documents before modification.
-For each replaced document, the document key will be
+For each replaced document, the document key is
 returned:

 ```aql